-We are the USA's top manufacturer of wireless (RF) audience response systems, and ReplyŽ RF technology provides a combination of advantages you will find in no other product:
+We are one of the leading producers of wireless (RF) audience response systems, and ReplyŽ RF technology provides a combination of advantages you will find in no other product:

 - ReplyŽ systems exclusively use radio frequency to exchange data between keypads and the system controller.
 Such wireless audience response and electronic voting systems are much easier to setup and, as necessary, move from location to location.
 Additionally, radio communications are inherently more reliable since these devices do not depend on a maze of cables and connectors.

 Competitive advantage: ReplyŽ sets up in a fraction of the time required by competitive products.
 Setting up meeting areas with wired products means installing and securing a multitude of cables, and infrared systems generally require repeaters and concentrators.

 - ReplyŽ users enjoy unequaled flexibility.
 It is possible to walk about the room, transmit through or around tables, and move the pad about a work area while remaining linked to the presentation at all times.